 On February 11, 2021, Navatar Group, Inc. commenced an action in the United States District Court for the Southern District of New York captioned Navatar Group, Inc. v.
 DealCloud, Inc., 1:21-cv-01255.
-In its complaint, Navatar asserts false advertising and related claims, alleging that DealCloud, Inc., a subsidiary of the Company, has disseminated false and/or misleading statements about Navatar's financial condition, current sales and sales staff levels.
-Navatar claims that it has lost customers and prospective customers to DealCloud as a result of the allegedly false statements.
-The Company believes that the allegations are without merit and is vigorously defending the claim.
+In its complaint, Navatar asserted false advertising and related claims, alleging that DealCloud, Inc., a subsidiary of the Company, had disseminated false and/or misleading statements about Navatar's financial condition, current sales and sales staff levels.
+On February 7, 2023, the Court dismissed Navatar's claims.